Principles followed by banks for lending money

 At Salad Money, we do things differently.
 By using Open Banking, we can assess your ability to repay without affecting your credit score.
 That's because we believe that every worker should have access to fair, ethical and affordable loans.

-Read More about 4 Bad Spending Habits To Avoid Go
+Read More about How To Avoid Debt Traps In A Financial Emergency Go